Eric Ravilious: Collections and exhibitions

 From September 2021 to January 2022, the Wiltshire Museum in Devizes held an exhibition titled Eric Ravilious: Downland Man which featured loans from a number of National Museums including the V&A, the British Museum and the Imperial War Museum as well as paintings held in private collections.

 To mark its reopening as The Arc in February 2022 the former Winchester Discovery Centre staged Extraordinary Everyday: The Art & Design of Eric Ravilious.
 The exhibition was curated for the Hampshire Cultural Trust and featured wood engravings, watercolours, books, ceramics and lithographs.

 In 2022 he was the subject of the film Eric Ravilious: Drawn to War written and directed by Margy Kinmonth.

 As part of celebrations in 2025 commemorating 200 years of the modern railway, the painting Train Landscape in the collection of Aberdeen Art Gallery was the winner of a global public vote organised by Art UK and Railway 200 to determine the world's best-loved UK railway artwork.

+In 2026 fifteen previously unknown drawings by Ravilious, created in 1930 for London's bus authorities, which had been rescued from a skip, were discovered in an attic.
+Ravilious had been paid 10 guineas for the set of drawings (about £900 today).